TeXitoi/blue-pill-quickstart/README.md

 Error: flash_erase returned -4
 ```

-This means your blue pill's flash is protected.
+This means your blue pill's flash is read-only protected.
 To unlock it, you can connect to your openocd session with:

 ```shell
 telnet localhost 4444
 ```

-and type the following commands:
+... and type the following commands:

 ```
 reset halt